saltysystems/overworld/README.md

 The framework has mostly been developed with OTP 21+.
 It has not been tested with older versions.

-Goblet uses the `rebar3` deployment tool heavily.
-It would be good to familiarize yourself with rebar.
+You will also need the `rebar3` build tool in order to build, test and deploy the server.

 Style